x64nik/blog/posts/argocd-pr-deployments.md

       run: |
         gh pr edit "$PR_NUMBER" --add-label "preview-ready"
 ```
-Now you might be thinking `Why we are doing this cant we just monitor PRs only?` -- Because in our case it takes ~5-8 mins to build the docker image, so if we trigger argo on the basis of pr event then only argcd will deploy the application but it will fail (ImagePullerror), because docker build is not completed yet and there is no image on ecr for that commit.
-To avoid issue we will label our PR only after docker build and push job is successfull.
+You might be thinking, "Why are we doing this?
+Can't we just monitor PRs only?"
+The reason is that in our case, it takes ~5-8 minutes to build the Docker image.
+If we trigger ArgoCD based on the PR event, ArgoCD will deploy the application but it will fail with an ImagePullError because the Docker build isn't completed yet and there's no image on ECR for that commit.
+To avoid this issue, we label our PR only after the Docker build and push job is successful.

-### Argocd Trigger
+### ArgoCD Trigger

-Once the pr is labeled as preview-ready, our argocd will consier that PR and application set will do its magic, i.e creating a argo app with the helm chart deployment.
+Once the PR is labeled as preview-ready, our ArgoCD will consider that PR and the ApplicationSet will do its magic—creating an ArgoCD app with the Helm chart deployment.

-As we can see our application is up and running, in a isolated namespace.
+As we can see, our application is up and running in an isolated namespace.

 ### Updating Existing PR

-Now lets say if a developer wants to push hotfixes to existing PR and we want to deploy them into the existing env that we created for that PR.
-Its very streight forward, our argo app is already monitoring the PR so if we push any commit to that pr argo will detect it and will try to sync it but here it will not be able to pull the updated docker image (our previous imagepullbackoff error) because its still in the build process and thats fine in this case because pr is already labled as preview-ready so once the docker image is build,  we will forcefully sync the argocd app and this time we are 100% sure that argo will be able to pull the image because our docker build stage was completed.
+Now let's say a developer wants to push hotfixes to an existing PR and we want to deploy them into the existing environment that we created for that PR.
+It's very straightforward—our ArgoCD app is already monitoring the PR, so if we push any commit to that PR, ArgoCD will detect it and try to sync it.
+However, it won't be able to pull the updated Docker image (our previous ImagePullBackOff error) because it's still in the build process.
+That's fine in this case because the PR is already labeled as preview-ready, so once the Docker image is built, we will forcefully sync the ArgoCD app.
+This time we're 100% sure that ArgoCD will be able to pull the image because our Docker build stage was completed.

 ```yaml
 argocd-sync: